What to Avoid in Disposable Diapers

 Diapers smell bad; fragrances smell good.
 But, “fragrance” is a term often used as a label under which ingredients are hidden.
 So, when you see that word on an ingredient list, it may mean you’re not actually looking at the full ingredients list.

-Another reason to avoid fragrances in diapers is because they are known to irritate skin.
+Another reason to avoid fragrances in both every day and overnight diapers is because they are known to irritate skin.
 For this reason, most pediatricians will recommend only using fragrance-free products on your baby until they are at least 6 months old.

 Diapers should already be super soft, so they shouldn’t need lotion.
 It’s always smart to avoid unnecessary ingredients in your baby products.
 In the case that your baby does suffer from a rash, apply a gentle diaper rash cream.